centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 Here, you either Register new Nameservers or Modify existing Nameservers accordingly.
 If you don't remember the current ip addresses of existing nameservers, well then delete and recreate them just with the new ip address.

 Finally ensure to have this set of nameservers configured as Default Nameservers in WHMCS (read above) so that your clients are getting them suggested in the order process at the shopping cart level.
-In addition care about having the `DNS Management` Addon configured accordingly (read above).
+In addition care about having the `DNS Management` Domain Addon configured accordingly (read above).

 **NOTE:**

 - WHMCS is nowhere listing already existing private nameservers, still you recognize such a list in the screenshots.
   This is something our ISPAPI Registrar Module is injecting which is working with the Six and the Twenty-One Template.
   Let us know, if it is incompatible with your custom template, we will extend then (or temporarily switch to twenty-one).
-- It may take a while until these changes have been announced.
+- It may take a while (few hours) until these changes have been announced.
 Please be a bit patient.

 If this is still not working as expected, please reach out to us.